-PILATES was developed by Joseph Pilates during the First World War as a rehabilitation program for injured soldiers.
-Pilates developed a series of exercises using improvised equipment made by dismantling beds and tables.
+Joe started developing the foundations of his technique during the First World War as a rehabilitation program for injured soldiers.
+He developed a series of exercises based on the needs of his patients, building make-shift workout apparatus by dismantling beds and tables and attaching springs and handles.
 He focused on strengthening, stretching, and stabilizing key muscles using just a few but precise movements that focused on control and technique rather than repetition.
 He believed that mental and physical health went hand in hand and developing what is known today as total body conditioning.

 Pilates uses alignment, centering, concentration, control, precision, fluidity and proper breathing to establish a perfect working body from the inside out.
 Pilates, done properly, builds strength, flexibility and lean muscle tone.
 It focuses on lengthening the body and aligning the spine, rather than bulking and shortening the muscles.

 Pilates helps you control your core which is basically your body's POWERHOUSE.
-Your core is the area between your shoulders and your pelvis and all the muscles within.
+Your core is the area from your shoulders down to your pelvic floor and all the muscles within.
 The essential intrinsic core muscles are your transverse abdominals, pelvic floor and multifidus muscles which we learn to control and develop using the Pilates method.
 The core muscles are also the deep, internal muscles of the abdomen and back.
 When the core muscles are strong and do their job, as they are trained to do in Pilates they work together with the more superficial muscles of the trunk to support the spine and aid movement.